tinymce/tinymce-docs/_includes/configuration/formats.md

 * dt, dd
 * samp

-Some built in formats fontsize, fontname, forecolor, hilitecolor uses a variable in their definition named %value.
+Some built in formats `fontsize`, `fontname`, `forecolor`, `hilitecolor` uses a variable in their definition named `%value`.
 This one gets replaced with the user selected item such as a color value.
 Check the variable substitution section below for details.

 ### Format parameters